Cheltenham Racecourse

 The main racecourse has two separate courses alongside each other, the Old Course and the New Course.
 The New Course has a tricky downhill fence and a longer run-in for steeplechases than the Old Course.
 Hurdle races over two miles on the New Course also have a slight peculiarity in that most of the hurdles are jumped early on in the race with only two hurdles being jumped in the last seven furlongs.
 The Old Course is the racecourse used for The Showcase, The November Meeting and the first two days of the Cheltenham Festival.
 There is also a cross-country course which is laid out inside the main racecourse and is used for cross-country steeplechases.

 The racecourse is the home of The Centaur, one of the largest auditoria in the South West of England.
 This multiple-use complex seats over 2,000 people for conferences and around 4,000 standing for concerts.
 It is also home to the Steeplechasing Hall of Fame.
 From 1999 to 2013, the racecourse was the venue for the annual Greenbelt festival and remains the venue for the Wychwood Music Festival.
 The University of Gloucestershire holds its graduation ceremony and summer ball at the racecourse.
+Alongside its other events, the racecourse hosts a weekly market and car boot sale, which resumed in March 2026 after a 20-year hiatus.